 Kangaroos are known to use their tails to help with mobility, to the point that they may actually use them as third legs of sorts!

-Do you have any funny or interesting facts about kangaroos that we’ve missed?
-Share them with us in the comments section below!
+Do you know any funny or interesting facts about kangaroos?
+Share them in the comments below!